Emmanuel* came to a Priory school as a residential student after struggling to deal with his Asperger Syndrome in mainstream education.

 predictability.
 This gave Emmanuel the structure he needed to reduce his anxieties and extreme behaviours.

-Muhammad* has dyslexia and came to live and learn at Priory Education and Children’s Services’ Mark College in 2014 at the age of 15.
+Muhammad* has dyslexia and came to live and learn at one of Priory Education and Children’s Services’ schools at the age of 15.

 As a student from Saudi Arabia, Muhammad’s parents wanted him to study in a Specialist Educational Needs (SEN) school in England where dyslexia was understood and his needs were met.